notrohit123/resume_optimizer_llamaindex/README.md

 # 🚀 Smart Resume Optimizer (with LLM + PDF/DOCX Export)

 This is a smart AI-powered resume optimization tool built using **Streamlit**, **LlamaIndex**, and **OpenAI/Anthropic models**.
-It helps job seekers fine-tune their resumes for any job description—ATS-ready, recruiter-friendly, and personalized.
+It helps job seekers fine-tune their resumes for any job description ATS-ready, recruiter-friendly, and personalized.

 ### ✨ Features